 There are many different kinds of toothache.
 Some are dull, some are sharp, some are periodic, while some are continuous, nagging unpleasantries.
 Sometimes they are just sensitive, other times the pain will not go away.
 Let us try and help identify what is wrong with your tooth based on how it is responding to pain.
 Here is a list of possible problems.
-Please be aware that this is guess work, and that a real and actual medical diagnosis to toothache and any other problems can only be done by a dental professional after s/he sees you in person.
+Please, be aware that this is guesswork, and that a real and actual medical diagnosis of toothache and any other problems can only be done by a dental professional after s/he sees you in person.

 Toothache type: sharp, periodic pain

 The enamel on your tooth has worn thin, but you still have your dentine.
 The sharp pain is because the dental nerve is starting to pick up on the outside world, but there is enough protection that only certain actions reach the nerve.
 You may need a filling, possibly a root canal treatment.

 Your tooth is experiencing constant inflammation, and there is pressure on your dental nerve.
 Some kind of trauma or inflammation is at work, putting pressure on your dental nerve, your tooth may be infected, or it may be a response to advanced periodontitis.
 You may need a root canal treatment or just a deep cleaning session.